opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/sdrs_protected_instance_v1.md

 -> When the API is successfully invoked, the DR site server will be automatically created.

 * `subnet_id` - (Optional) Specifies the network ID of the subnet for the primary NIC on the DR site server.
-  The value is the same as that of `neutron_network_id` obtained using the VPC API.
+  The value is the same as that of `network_id` obtained using the VPC API.

 * `ip_address` - (Optional) Specifies the IP address of the primary NIC on the DR site server.
   This parameter is valid only when `subnet_id` is specified.